yusuke-takase/lbsim_tools/README.md

 - function
     - deconvolution
         - This function provide the deconvolution for the map which is convolved by a Gaussian beam.
 The [usage](./notebooks/deconv_verification.ipynb) is availble with the verification of the function.

+## generate_foregrounds.py
+- Save foreground maps by using litebird_sim
+## lbs2fgbuster.py
+- genarate a table which is used for FGBuster inout by using the litebird_sim imo.